 Head back to Kamino for more Bounty Hunter Tales of the Unexpected…

-If like me, you are a child of the 80’s with a deep seeded love for the legendary Mandalorian bounty hunter Boba Fett, the arrival of Attack of the Clones in 2002 was awaited with glee when his father’s involvement in the story was announced.
+If like me, you are a child of the ’80s with a deep-seated love for the legendary Mandalorian bounty hunter Boba Fett, the arrival of Attack of the Clones in 2002 was awaited with glee when his father’s involvement in the story was announced.
 The arrival of Jango Fett was heralded by the fans of the greatest space saga of all-time, especially when we ascertained that the timeline depicted his character amid his paternal duties of our beloved bounty hunter.

 Regrettably, the character suffered from the same lack of screen time endured by his son in the original trilogy and left the fans hungry for more action from the best bounty hunter in the galaxy.
 A series of video games and literature stories were soon to follow and the Star Wars Legends series of graphic novels from Titan Books provided the perfect platform for his character development.
 Written by Ron Marz with artwork by Tom Fowler, the story would reunite Fett with another of his Attack of the Clones co-stars in a brand-new prequel adventure set amongst the stars.

-When he is hired by a mysterious unseen employer to retrieve an ancient alien artefact, Jango Fett has no idea that his path will cross with that of a woman from his past-the beautiful, deadly Zam Wesell-the only other bounty hunter worthy of being called Fett’s equal, and who is seeking the same prize.
+When he is hired by a mysterious unseen employer to retrieve an ancient alien artifact, Jango Fett has no idea that his path will cross with that of a woman from his past-the beautiful, deadly Zam Wesell – the only other bounty hunter worthy of being called Fett’s equal, and who is seeking the same prize.
 Somebody is playing them against one another, and their survival will depend on whether they decide to be allies or adversaries…

-With Jango Fett taking centre stage in his very own adventure, the fans had expected a masterful story that would explain how Fett earned the mantle as the most revered bounty hunter in the galaxy and we were not disappointed.
-From the earliest moments, Jango hunts down one of the Black Sun crime syndicates highest level crime bosses and eliminates him in merciless fashion.
+With Jango Fett taking center stage in his very own adventure, the fans had expected a masterful story that would explain how Fett earned the mantle as the most revered bounty hunter in the galaxy and we were not disappointed.
+From the earliest moments, Jango hunts down one of the Black Sun crime syndicates’ highest level crime bosses and mercilessly eliminates him.
 However, upon arriving at his employers’ residence, he discovers him murdered at the hands of his Attack of the Clones co-star Zam Wesell.
 With his employer dead, Fett returns home reeling from the loss of such a lucrative contract and finds comfort in the embrace of his young son Boba, who finds his father’s career a strain on their relationship.

 But with an attack from another creature upon them, Zam was savagely seized and her prize fumbled leaving Fett to escape with the relic.
 However, upon reaching the threshold of the temple, a sudden attack of morality sent him spinning on his heels in a daring move to rescue his opponent and within seconds the pair had combined to destroy the creature once and for all.
 In appreciation of his daring rescue, Zam withdrew her attempts to gain possession of the item and allowed Fett to depart with his hard-fought prize, but not before insinuating at a greater relationship between them.
 Fett returned the relic to his employer and received his handsome reward before returning to his son to celebrate in true parental style, by spending some hard-earned time with his child.